Snjallræði

 The goal of the growth space is to promote innovation that tackles contemporary challenges and is thus an important platform for social start-ups.
 The focus is on promoting sustainability in innovation and building startups that directly support one or more of the United Nations' global goals from the very first steps.

-The MIT designX workshops are four, in addition, participants meet mentors three times over the course of the period and participate in various events.
+The program is built around 4 workshops, in addition, participants meet mentors three times over the course of the period and participate in various events.

 What problems are being solved and who will benefit from the solution?